jmielkeway/ccos4rbpi_volume0/chapter11/sending.md

 #define SIGTTOU         9
 ```

 At a Linux/bash terminal, entering the command `man signal` gives information on what the various signals mean.
 Many signals have the same default behaviors.
 Most signals have default behaviors that can be overwritten with a user space function called a _signal handler_.
-A signal handler defined in an application may catch a signal of a certain type, and then send itself snother signal with the same default behavior.
+A signal handler defined in an application may catch a signal of a certain type, and then send itself another signal with the same default behavior.

 The majority of the signal structures we will be working with are defined in [include/cake/signal.h](code0/include/cake/signal.h).
 The mother signal structure is the `struct signal`: